 6. The Transnational Boxing Rankings Board Championship Policy

-I. When a champion retires or vacates the championship, the first-ranked contender must fight the second-ranked contender to fill the vacancy.
-Lesser contenders do not constitute the best, and the fact that they are allowed to compete for vacant championships by other organizations does not make them so.
+I. When a champion retires or abdicates, the first-ranked contender must fight the second-ranked contender to become champion.
+Lesser contenders do not constitute the best, and the fact that they are allowed to compete for open championships by other organizations does not make them so.
 The gravitas of the true championship will be vitiated no longer.
 Therefore, no allowances for third, fourth, and fifth-ranked contenders will be made.

-II.
-If the first two ranked contenders prove unwilling to fight to fill a vacant throne, the Board will force the issue as much as it deems appropriate.
+III.
+If, under such circumstances, the first two ranked contenders prove unwilling to fight, the Board will force the issue as much as it deems appropriate.